-FRAP studies show that during prometaphase, dc20 and all SAC proteins localize at kinetochores, many of them in a dynamic , suggesting that the kinetochores are a catalytic platform for MCC production.
+FRAP studies show that during prometaphase, Cdc20 and all SAC proteins localize at kinetochores, many of them in a dynamic manner, suggesting that the kinetochores are a catalytic platform for MCC production.
 Remarkably, APC/C and cyclin-B are also shown to locate at kinetochores, and spindle apparatus, during prometaphase.

 When all kinetochores become attached to microtubules and are under tension, the transition from metaphase to anaphase happens very quickly: 5-6 minutes in mammalian tissue culture cells.
 The time scale of this progression is much shorter than the predicted timescale of spontaneous Cdc20:Mad2 dissociation from the MCC, suggesting that the dissociation of parts of the MCC from APC/C is an active process.
 There are several mechanisms proposed to silence the inhibition of APC/C.